 Dr. David B. Climenhaga Bio

-If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. David B. Climenhaga ) to inquire if they are accepting patients or you need a referral.
+If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. David B. Climenhaga ) is in good standing with the College of Physicians and Surgeons to inquire if they are accepting patients or you need a referral.
 Phone number to book an appointment 780-424-2233

 The speaker in the video may have no association with ( Dr. David B. Climenhaga, Local Ophthalmologist Edmonton, AB ).